Testing for Homogeneity in Mixture Models: Likelihood Ratio Tests for Homogeneity in Mixture Models

-\citeasnoun{Lindsay95} offers a comprehensive overview of the vast literature on mixture models.
-He traces the idea of maximum likelihood estimation of a {\it nonparametric} mixing distribution $F$, given random samples from the mixture density,
+A prerequisite for any likelihood ratio test for general mixture models must be a reliable maximum likelihood estimator for these models under the alternative of parameter heterogeneity. \citeasnoun{Lindsay95} offers a comprehensive overview of the vast literature on mixture models, and traces the idea of maximum likelihood estimation of a {\it nonparametric} mixing measure $\eta$, given random samples from the mixture density,

-to \citeasnoun{Robbins50}. \citeasnoun{KW} filled in many details of the Robbins proposal and yet only with \citeasnoun{Laird} did a viable computational strategy emerge for it.
-The EM method proposed by Laird has been employed extensively in subsequent work, e.g. \citeasnoun{HeckmanSinger} and \citeasnoun{JZ}, even though it has been widely criticized for its slow convergence.
-Recently \citeasnoun{KM} have noted that the Kiefer-Wolfowitz estimator can be formulated as a convex optimization problem and solved very efficiently by interior point methods.
-Recent work by \citeasnoun{LiuShao} and \citeasnoun{AGM} has clarified the limiting behavior of the LRT for general classes of alternatives, and taken together these developments offer a fresh opportunity to explore the LRT for inference on mixtures.
+to an {\it Annals} abstract of \citeasnoun{Robbins50}.
+Somewhat later \citeasnoun{KW} provided a detailed analysis of such a nonparametric MLE and established its consistency.
+Yet only with \citeasnoun{Laird} did a viable computational strategy emerge for a discretized version.
+The EM method proposed by Laird has been employed extensively in subsequent work, notably by \citeasnoun{HeckmanSinger} and \citeasnoun{JZ}, even though it has been widely criticized for its slow convergence.
+Recently, \citeasnoun{KM} have shown that the discretized version Kiefer-Wolfowitz estimator can be formulated as a convex optimization problem and accurately solved very efficiently by interior point methods.
+Recent work by \citeasnoun{gassiat2002} and \citeasnoun{Azgame2009} has also clarified the limiting behavior of the LRT for general classes of alternatives, and taken together these developments offer a fresh opportunity to explore the viability of the LRT for inference on mixtures.

 It seems ironic that many of the difficulties inherent in maximum likelihood estimation of finite parameter mixture models vanish when we consider nonparametric mixtures.
-The notorious multimodality of parametric likelihood surfaces is replaced by a much simpler, strictly convex optimization problem possessing a unique, unimodal solution.
-It is of obvious concern that consideration of such a wide class of alternatives may depress the power of associated tests; we will see that while there is some loss of power when compared to more restricted parametric LRTs, the loss is typically modest, a small price to pay for power against a broader class of alternatives.
-We will see that by comparison with $C(\alpha)$ tests that are also designed to detect general alternatives, the LRT can be competitive.
+The notorious multimodality of parametric likelihood surfaces is replaced by a much simpler, strictly convex optimization problem possessing a unique solution.
+It is of obvious concern that consideration of such a wide class of alternatives may depress the power of associated tests; we will see that while there is some loss of power when compared to more restricted parametric LRTs, the loss is typically modest, a small price to pay for power gained against a broader class of alternatives.
+We will also see that by comparison with $C(\alpha)$ tests that are also designed to detect general alternatives the LRT can be competitive.